 Meat, dairy and cooked foods are not suitable for home composting.
 Put these in your council food waste caddy, or use a bokashi system or food waste digester instead.
 Vegetable peelings, tea leaves, coffee grounds, stale bread and some food leftovers work well in a wormery.
 See factsheet below.

-We run a range of workshops on composting and reducing food waste, like Kitchen Canny, which are suitable for different audiences.
+We run Kitchen Canny workshops, which can help you reduce your food waste and are suitable for different audiences.
 Contact us for details.